e271828e/Flight.jl/docs/notes/design/framework_spec.md

                           # constraint).
 At most one holder per roster (§9.3).
 ```

-and owns everything around them — the wrapper is the [§10.4][s10-4] protocol made
+The framework owns everything around them.
+The wrapper is the shutdown
-structural:
+protocol ([§10.4][s10-4]) made structural:

 ```julia
 init!(dev)                                   # its own bracket, pre-spawn (§10.4): a throw